Galavantier/dsx/README.md

  - Just the fact that a namespace exists in the tag triggers the element_info() mechanism:
     - You could just as easily write `<crazyTalk:password>`, but why would you torture your fellow developers like that?
-    - A more realistic use would be to add your own custom tag into the drupal namespace, which is fine, as long is it doesn't have the same name as another Drupal form element :-P
+    - A more realistic use would be to add your own custom tag into the drupal namespace, which is fine, as long is it doesn't have the same name as another Drupal form element :stuck_out_tongue:

 Example:
 You would define the element like this: